Are Ray Kurzweil’s “Three Bridges” to Immortality Insane?

 Given that the first bridge exists now, we can cross it by becoming as healthy as possible with diet, supplements, exercise and currently available medicine.
 It’s on this first bridge that we bend the age curve.
 The objective of the first bridge is make you hale enough to get you to the second.

-On the second bridge, a biotechnology revolution is in full swing.
-If we’ve stayed healthy enough to begin this journey, it is here where biology can be reprogramed make us resistant to disease.
-The objective of the second bridge is to sufficiently expunge any disease or genetic propensities for it that you can live long enough to get to the third.
+On the second bridge, a biotechnology revolution is in full swing, and emerging technologies act to further extend lifespan.
+If you have stayed healthy enough to begin this journey, it’s here where your biology can be reprogrammed make you resistant to disease.
+This includes things like stem cell therapies, gene editing, and nanotechnology.
+The objective of the second bridge is to sufficiently expunge any disease or genetic propensities for it so you can live long enough to get to the third bridge.

 The Mission Is Personal